Optum UK 2021 tax strategy

 Attitude to tax planning, as it affects UK taxation

-We undertake tax planning as part of our overall business strategy.
+The UK companies undertake tax planning as part of our overall business strategy.
 Professional advice is sought on a transactional basis, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.

 Level of risk in relation to UK taxation that we are prepared to accept